 - Annex the heat from the sun: Open your curtains, blinds, or shades during the day to let the warmth from the sun in.
 Close them at night to add more insulation to your windows.

-- Close off Unused Rooms: If you live in a large home, ensure heat is not going where they’re not needed.
+- Close off Unused Rooms: If you live in a large home, ensure the heat is not going where they’re not needed.

 - Cook or Bake at Home: Utilize the extra heat from your ovens to heat your home.
 You might have to open your kitchen doors after cooking to let the heat spread to other areas of your home.